ascend-io/ascend-community/ottos_expeditions/README.md

   - `data/financial.csv`

 ### 2. Set up the flow
   - To start, you'll need to create a new folder in the `flows` directory.
-Let's name it `revenue_cost_analysis`.
+Let's name it `7-revenue_cost_analysis`.
 This folder will host all the assets for this flow.
-  - Inside the `revenue_cost_analysis` folder, create a new folder called `components`.
+  - Inside the `7-revenue_cost_analysis` folder, create a new folder called `components`.
 Ascend looks for a `components` folder in each flow directory to understand the components in the flow.
   <!-- TODO: Don't we need to also have them create a flow definition YAML? -->

 ### 3. Create Your Expeditions Read Component